About Access

 3. Support to Access Scholars in DCU

-Provide a host of financial, academic, professional & personal development supports to over 1,000 Access Scholars studying at undergraduate and postgraduate level in DCU.
+Provide various financial, academic, professional & personal development supports to over 1,100 Access Scholars studying at undergraduate and postgraduate levels in DCU.
 Click here for more information.

-All students under the age of 23 who have completed a Leaving Certificate and are from one of the following target groups:
+All students aged under 23 who have completed a Leaving Certificate and belong to one of the following target groups:

 - Students from socio-economically disadvantaged backgrounds living in Ireland

-- Students residing in North Dublin in communities with lowest progression to third level education
+- Students residing in North Dublin in communities with the lowest progression to third-level education

 - Students experiencing double disadvantage (disability and socio-economic disadvantage)